hanya/pyuno3ext/README.md

 Python Components
 --------
-The name of the component loader is "com.sun.star.loader.Python".
+The name of the component loader is the same with the original for compatibility reason, use "com.sun.star.loader.Python".
-You have to choose the way to register with *.components file to register your components written in Python 3.
-You can see the example in scripting/pythonscript.components and scripting/manifest.xml files.
-Without components file, you will meet error while installing your Python component because of the restriction of the extension manager.

 Changes
 -------
-All Python3 related changes influence to your code.
+All Python 3 related changes influence to your code.

 ### Classes ###
 * uno.ByteSequence must be initialized with bytes, bytearray or ByteSequence instance.
-* No __members__ and __methods__ on pyuno instance.
+* No __members__ and __methods__ on pyuno instance on Python3.
 Use dir().

 ### Replaced import hook ###